Come Visit Us !

 Helene

-I would talk to friends and family outside the area and try to describe it.
+Once we got a cell phone signal, I would talk to friends and family outside the area and try to describe it.
 It was impossible for them to comprehend without seeing it.
 JuneBug has 1/2 mile of river going through it.
 Like most flat areas in the mountains, it was on a floodplain.
 It was all underwater.

-We lost the bridge, the event tent and lots of trees on the river.
+We lost the bridge, the event tent and lots of trees along the river.
 Our 1953 Spartan office trailer got crushed by a tree.
 The airstream bar got moved by the water.
 I removed hundreds of trees from the bottomland.
 I stopped counting after filling our dump truck with the excavator 100 times.
 We put it all the debris in the farm field and burned it a few weeks later.
 It took months to clean up.

 In all, we lost about $200K in lost revenue and repair from Helene.
 That is not including all the clean up work that I did on the property.
-Based on the estimates we were hearing about, it would have cost another $100K to have the machines and operators help us if we didn’t do it ourselves.
+Based on the estimates we were hearing about, it would have cost well over another $100K to have the machines and operators help us if we didn’t do it ourselves.
 It put us, and everyone else in the area, in a depression for months.

 People contacted us to see if they could help and urged us to start a GoFundMe.
 At one point, I made a video of the damage and posted it on Facebook urging everyone to donate to other people who were worse off than us.
 It received 180,000 views!